 Maryland not only wins, but also hosts competitive lacrosse events.
 From June 23 to July 2, 2005, Annapolis, Maryland, hosted the World Cup, International Federation of Women's Lacrosse Associations.
 The National Collegiate Athletic Association (NCAA) men's lacrosse championship match was played at M&T Bank Stadium, Baltimore, on May 28, 2011 and returned May 24-26, 2014.

 In 2003, 2009-2011, 2015, and 2016, Balitmore hosted the National Convention for US Lacrosse.
 This convention is open to US Lacrosse member coaches, officials, and administrators, and offers field demonstrations, and educational clinics and sessions.
-The conference is scheduled to return to Baltimore in January 2017.
+The conference returned to Baltimore in January 2017.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov